AztecProtocol/engineering-designs/in-progress/11103-forwarder-contract/design.md

 Operating at 10TPS, this means an overhead of under (16 gas/B \* 8KB) / (10 transactions/s \* 36s) = 355 gas per L2 transaction.

-However, after the committee signatures convert to BLS, the calldata will drop to 1KB total, so the overhead will drop to (16 gas/B \* 1KB) / (10 transactions/s \* 36s) = 44 gas per L2 transaction.

 ### Future work

 For more robust cancellation, the sequencer client could maintain a pool of available EOAs, each of which are "owners"/"authorized senders" on its forwarder contract, and use one until it gets stuck, then switch to the next one: presumably by the time the sequencer client gets to the original EOA, the blob pool will have been cleared.